AOMediaCodec/libavif/doc/avifenc.1.md

 :   Set all defaults to encode losslessly, and emit warnings when settings/input don't allow for it.

 **-d**, **\--depth** _D_
-:   Output depth [8, 10, 12].
+:   Output depth, one of 8, 10 or 12.
 (JPEG/PNG only; For y4m or stdin, depth is retained).

 **-y**, **\--yuv** _FORMAT_
-:   Output format [default=auto, 444, 422, 420, 400].
+:   Output format, one of 'auto' (default), 444, 422, 420 or 400.
 Ignored for y4m or stdin (y4m format is retained).

     For JPEG, auto honors the JPEG's internal format, if possible.
 For grayscale PNG, auto defaults to 400.\
     For all other cases, auto defaults to 444.